Ryan Parker Knox and Bryn Booth. Photo by Tim Fuller ©2026

 Kathy Ortega & Larry Johnson, Joan Warfield and Sylvia Pozarnsky & Tom Riley

-Chelsey Jean Smith (Another Woman) is thrilled to be returning to the Rogue stage, after previously appearing as Molly in Peter and the Starcatcher and Honor Blake in The Playboy of the Western World.
+Chelsey Jean Smith (Another Woman) is thrilled to be returning to The Rogue stage, after appearing as Molly in Peter and the Starcatcher and Honor Blake in The Playboy of the Western World.
 A Jersey native, she’s appeared on east coast stages such as Walnut Street Theatre, Bristol Riverside Theatre, and the Majorie S. Dean Little Theater in NYC.
 Previous credits include Evelyn Nesbit in Ragtime, Amy in Company, and Catherine in The Foreigner.
-Recent local credits include Arizona Theatre Company: Ms. Holmes & Ms. Watson: Apt 2B(u/s Ms. Sherlock Holmes), Dial M for Murder (u/s Margot Wendice); Invisible Theatre: Almost, Maine.
-Though her forever-favorite role is “Mama” to Jude.
-Smith proudly holds her BFA in Musical Theatre from Shenandoah Conservatory.
-Sincerest thanks to the Rogue team for their kindness and the opportunity!
+Recent local credits include Arizona Theatre Company: Ms. Holmes & Ms. Watson: Apt 2B (u/s Ms. Sherlock Holmes), Dial M for Murder (u/s Margot Wendice); Invisible Theatre: Almost, Maine.
+Her forever-favorite role is “Mama” to Jude.
+Smith holds her BFA in Musical Theatre from Shenandoah Conservatory.
+Sincerest thanks to the Rogue team for their kindness!

 Chelsey Jean Smith’s performance is supported in part by generous gifts